theo-armour/pages/00-snippets/inspirations-sources.md

 * Knowledge management
 * Truth, beauty, goodness
 * Triads
-* RLS: 12 Rules for Life
+* RLS: 12 Rules for Life ~ [Content in a Cottage: 12 Rules to Live By - Robert Louis Stevenson](https://contentinacottage.blogspot.com/2008/11/12-rules-to-live-by-robert-louis.html)
 * No phones in the dining room
 * Hyperlinks everywhere
 * who, what, when, where, & why ~ people, products, markets, strategies & financials